 "Additionally, when in place, a handful of the cnet utility programs should be updated to accept an image overlap file if they don't already do so."
 Which programs are these?
 Is there a chance that they don't need the overlap list which is why they don't accept one?

 Thanks for the feedback,

-#5 Updated by Steven Lambright over 7 years ago
+#5 Updated by Steven Lambright almost 8 years ago

 The calculation results, in a perfect world, would be the same.
 But our intersection operations give (usually) insignificantly different results when performed in a different order.
 However, with how many polygons we generate, these very slight differences can cause a potentially noticeable difference - say if a polygon intersection just barely failed.
 The original input list's order influences the result (and potentially the failures) in a similar manner.
 It probably will never be noticed, its existence needs mentioned is all.